 There is no single solution to this problem but it doesn't mean we need to stop trying to find one.
 A few ideas to start from:

 - Diversify your content marketing tactics.
 This will help you on both fronts: (1) You'll be able to rank in more Google's search elements than just black-and-blue organic links and to generate brand visibility through video and image carousels and (2) Discover more channels to build traffic from.
 Creating videos using tools like Lumen5 is a good place to start.

-- If you own an ecommerce business, ensure your product visibility on platforms like Amazon and Google Shopping.
+- If you own an ecommerce business, ensure your product visibility on platforms like Amazon and Google Shopping (a great conference on this is eTail).
 This will help consumers discover your brand through these platforms' search and recommendation algorithms.
 Furthermore, using the platforms means creating a more integrated cross-device and cross-platform shopping experience for your customers.